 That stiffer springing loses lots of lesser Avalon’s ponderous traits.
 There’s less imminency of side to side buffet or nose heavy brake dive.
 An unchanged steering rack is hampered by the ordinary dry grip of fitted Michelin touring all seasons.
 (The similarly powered, $10k cheaper Camry TRD, can be factory spec’d with summer tires.)
 Thus there persist a whiff of ambivalence and imminence of understeer, partly remedied by cornering torque vectoring.
 Owing to the deft adaptive dampers, a noticeably tauter ride doesn’t trade in too much of Avalon’s storied ride composure.
 Front brake upsizing really only rewards with improved clamping past mid-way pedal travel.

-• IIHS Safety Pick Plus; √ 10 Airbags; √ The comprehensive Toyota SafetySense P driver assists and autonomy is included ranging from pedestrian avoidance, blind sport warning and fully adaptive cruise control to lane tracing and auto high beam lights.
+• IIHS Safety Pick Plus; √ 10 Airbags; √ standard comprehensive Toyota SafetySense P driver assistance and autonomy includes pedestrian avoidance, blind sport warning and fully adaptive cruise control to lane tracing and auto high beam lights.

 • Power and heated everything and illuminated everything.
 Even illuminated door sill plates.

 • MAJOR OPTIONS = enhanced voice command HDD GPS Navigation, power moonroof